adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "It looks something like a door!"

 Dorothy took the golden key.
 She put it into the hole of the rock, and turned it.
-The rock fell outward and revealed a
+The rock fell outward and revealed a small dark chamber just inside.

-1 **We’ll get you in time!** — Рано или поздно мы до вас доберёмся!

-small dark chamber just inside.
 Within the narrow chamber of rock stood a man.
 His body was round as a ball and made out of burnished copper.
 Also his head and limbs were copper, and these were jointed or hinged to his body with metal caps over the joints.
 Dorothy stepped inside the little room and discovered a printed card that hung between his shoulders.

 "Listen to this, Billina," said Dorothy.

 Directions For Using:

 **For Thinking:** Wind the Clockwork Man under his left arm,